-A company that is serious about integrating ESG into its philosophy and strategy is demonstrating its commitment to build trust not only with shareholders but with the various stakeholders it creates value with.
+A company that is serious about integrating ESG into its philosophy and strategy is demonstrating its commitment to build trust.
 And companies that build that trust will be obviously more robust and have a higher chance of creating sustainable value going forward.

-This philosophy has been part of Japan for so long, yet many Japanese companies today are being measured or evaluated on ESG by frameworks created outside Japan.
+This philosophy has long been part of Japan, yet many Japanese companies today are being measured or evaluated on ESG by frameworks created outside Japan.
 How do you reconcile that?

-Japanese companies or Japanese people are very good at following rules.
+Japanese companies, or rather Japanese people in general, are very good at following rules.
 The problem is they don't always think about how the rules are being formed.
-And they can complain about another rule being made by somebody else somewhere far away.
+And they can complain about a rule being made by somebody else somewhere far away.
 But the reason they complain about it is they're so serious about complying with it.